-Estelle has been a committed campaigner and advocate supporting women’s rights for 20 years.
-Prior to joining Rights of Women in 2016, she has predominantly worked in charitable organisations whose work focuses on gender and race equality and human rights.
+Estelle has been a committed campaigner and advocate supporting women’s rights for over 20 years.
+Prior to joining Rights of Women in 2016, she predominantly worked in charitable organisations whose work focused on gender and race equality and human rights.
 These roles have supported organisational models that embrace the delivery of free independent advice alongside outreach, campaign and policy work addressing issues arising from evidence-based casework.
 She has led on work that increases access to justice, challenges discrimination and seeks greater institutional accountability, particularly in relation to people from BMER (black, minority ethnic and refugee) backgrounds.
-This has included long-term supportive work with families seeking justice in relation to deaths in police custody over the past decade.
+This has included long-term supportive work with families seeking justice in relation to deaths in police custody.
 She has 10 years experience of strategic and operational management as the former Director of the anti-racist charity Newham Monitoring Project.
 She is a co-founder of the campaigning umbrella group Netpol.

 Jasbindar manages and delivers our immigration and asylum law services and projects including the Athena Project.
 She is a qualified solicitor with experience practising in family and immigration law.
 She has specialised in immigration law for the past 8 years and has advised vulnerable women including those affected by domestic violence with respect to their immigration status.
 Jasbindar previously worked at the Joint Council for the Welfare of Immigrants and is an Accredited Supervisor under the Law Society Accreditation Scheme.